cysouw/diathesis/text/c09_adverbials.md

   Ich kaufe den Laden leer.
 :::

-The same diathesis is also attested with the resultative *frei-* 'free'.
+The same diathesis is also attested with the resultative *frei‑* 'free'.
 This is used with verbs that describe some kind of uncovering.
 For example, the verb *wischen* 'to wipe' [@next a,b] obligatorily needs an accusative (here *Blätter* 'leaves') and a location (here *Auto* 'car').
 In contrast, *freiwischen* 'to wipe clean' normally only takes an accusative describing the object that is being cleaned [@next c].
-Different from *leer-* above, it might be possible to retain the old accusative with *freiwischen*, but this seems to be very uncommon [@next d].
-Semantically, the roles that are effected by the *frei-* diathesis are a cover (*Blätter*) and a covered object (*Auto*).
+Different from *leer‑* above, it might be possible to retain the old accusative with *freiwischen*, but this seems to be very uncommon [@next d].
+Semantically, the roles that are effected by the *frei‑* diathesis are a cover (*Blätter*) and a covered object (*Auto*).
 The fact that this diathesis is possible implies that the German language treats a cover as a meronym and the covered object as the holonym.

 ::: ex
 - Ich wische die Blätter vom Auto.